 The figures presented in the financial statements and in the notes are expressed in millions of euros, unless otherwise specified.
 The effect of rounding can generate discrepancies between the figures presented in the financial statements and those presented in the notes.

-2. NEW ACCOUNTING STANDARDS APPLIED BY THE GROUP AS AT 1 JANUARY 2020
+2. NEW ACCOUNTING STANDARDS APPLIED BY THE GROUP AS AT 1 JANUARY 2021

-Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 in the framework of interest rate benchmark reform (IBOR reform)
+Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4, and IFRS 16 (Interest Rate Benchmark reform - Phase 2)